Your website messaging will sound off. Your email marketing won't resonate. Your sales presentations will fall flat.

-11. How long did it take to close the sale?
+11. How long does it take to close the sale?

-12. How many repeat purchases have they made?
+12. How many repeat purchases do they make?

-13. Who is involved in the sales process?
-Is that the core decision maker?
+13. Who (on the customer side) is involved in the sales process?
+Who makes the final decision?

 Who better to ask about your ideal prospects than the people themselves?

 If you already identified a group of customers from your book of business that you’d peg as the “ideal customer,” sit down and ask them about their experience.
-You should have been able to make a short list during your conversation with your frontline employees.
+If you don't, ask your frontline workers.

-14. Why did they initially choose to do business with your company?
+14. Why did you initially choose to do business with our company?

-15. What keeps them a customer or a repeat buyer?
+15. What keeps you a customer or a repeat buyer?

-16. What did they like and dislike about the sales process?
+16. What did you like and dislike about the sales process?

-17. What would they change about doing business with you?
+17. What would you change about doing business with us?

-19. Would they be willing to give you referral to other buyers like them?
+18. Would you be willing to give referrals to other buyers like you?

 Assess the profitability of working with different types of customers

-Your ICP should be a good mix of cultural fit for the company (create a great experience for customer and staff) and high profitability (to ensure you can stay in business).
+Your ICP should be a good mix of cultural fit and high profitability.

-You can identify them by asking questions like:
+You can identify them by researching questions like:

-20. Which customers are the most profitable for my business and why?
+19. Which customers are the most profitable for our business and why?

-22. What is the current makeup of my client or customer base?
+21. What is the current makeup of our client or customer base?
 How many true ICPs are we already working with?

-Either way, assessing your current book of business will enable you to put together a realistic view of where you are current and where you want to go as a sales organization.
+Either way, assessing your current book of business will enable you to put together a realistic view of where you are and where you want to go as an organization.